patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 ### Sticky column

-To make a column sticky, wrap `Table` with `InnerScrollContainer` and add the following properties to the `Th` or `Td` that should be sticky: `isStickyColumn` and `hasRightBorder`.
+To make a column sticky, wrap `Table` with `InnerScrollContainer` and add the following properties to the `Th` or `Td` that should be sticky: `isStickyColumn`, `stickyLeftOffset`, and `hasRightBorder`.
+For right-aligned sticky columns, add `stickyRightOffset` and `hasLeftBorder` instead.
 To prevent the default text wrapping behavior and allow horizontal scrolling, all `Th` or `Td` cells should also have the `modifier="nowrap"` property.
 To set the minimum width of the sticky column, use the `stickyMinWidth` property.

 ```ts file="TableStickyColumn.tsx"
 ```